<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=376199849502136&amp;ev=PageView&amp;noscript=1">

 • Paint and paint supplies such as paint brushes, rollers, and paint trays

-• Plumbing products such as new PVC and metal pipes, plumbing supplies, water heaters, and garbage disposals
+• Plumbing products such as new PVC and metal pipes, plumbing supplies, and water heaters

 • Tools such as screwdrivers, ratchet sets, drills, circular saws, and fiberglass ladders

 Ready to donate to ReStore?
-Please review our Donation Guidelines before dropping off your items at our locations in Minneapolis or New Brighton.
+Please review our Donation Guidelines before dropping off your items at our convenient metro locations.
 Keep in mind that scheduling a pickup is an option, too.
 And don't forget to use the 20% off coupon from your donation receipt next time you shop!

 Better Futures Minnesota